 #14-8, Sunflower, is located at the Mt.
 Judea Mercantile on AR-123 in Mt.
 Judea.
 The Sunflower block is as welcoming as the proprietor, Shelley Tomlinson.
 The artist is Pearl Harrison, a local college student.
 The reason she chose the Sunflower pattern is because every year the Mercantile hosts a Sunflower Challenge and provides free seeds to K-12 students from anywhere.
 The challenge is to grow the biggest sunflower you can.
 Students deliver the sunflower heads into the mercantile in September for a diameter measurement.
 Prizes are awarded to the winner.
 The mercantile season runs April-June and September-Christmas on Friday & Saturday, 10am-4pm and Sundays noon-4pm.
 It’s a fun destination.
 The building was constructed sometime in the 1920’s.
 It has served as a general store, PO, and floral shop & now offers handmade items from around the county!
 Lots of talented artisans contribute local items to choose from in the historic building.
 The Mercantile’s succulent homemade fried pies have become the rage for locals and visitors.
 You’ll be glad you visited this local treasure that more and more people are making the drive to visit.

 #14-9, Ohio Star, is a small block on the Mt.
 Judea Lending Library on AR-123 in Mt.
 Judea.
+The location is catty-corner across the street from the Post Office.
 Painted by Janet Young, the popular pattern adorns the building which was once the Mt.
 Judea Post Office.
 Now it is open daily during daylight hours as a library where people can lend and borrow books and materials.
 The lending library is a project of the Mt.
 Judea Area Alliance and local residents.
 MJAA has been involved in numerous beneficial projects for the town over many years.

 #14-10, Bear Paw, is found on the Chaney Log Cabin on the grounds of the Bradley House Museum at 403 W. Clark St. in Jasper, AR.
 The Chaney Log Cabin is a two-story double pen log cabin, built in the 1860’s near Osage on the Butterfield Stage Road.
 One side of the cabin is open and displaying items that might have been found in a cabin of this age.
 The other side is currently not open, but plans include placing farming and blacksmith objects inside it.
 Exhibits include items such as: rope bed, spinning wheel, quilting frame, table.
 Outdoor exhibits include: Horse drawn road grader, circa 1896; Water well; Herb Garden which was started by the Jasper Master Gardeners; Smoke House and Outdoor Fire Pit.
 The Bradley House Museum and the grounds including the Chaney Log Cabin are operated by the Newton County Historical Society, a 501(c)(3) organization.